-Since the discovery of the Roper resonance in1964~\cite{Roper:1964zza}, its peculiar properties have challenged our understanding of the quark structure of hadrons and ultimately of quantum chromodynamics (QCD) itself \cite{Aznauryan:2008pe, Joo:2005gs, Weber:1989fv, JuliaDiaz:2006av, BarquillaCano:2007yk, Golli:2007sa, Golli:2009uk, Meissner:1984un, Hajduk:1984ry, Krehl:1999km, Schutz:1998jx, Matsuyama:2006rp, Kamano:2010ud, Kamano:2013iva, Suzuki:2009nj, Hernandez:2002xk, Barnes:1982fj, Golowich:1982kx, Kisslinger:1995yw}.
-With the first negative-parity excitation of the nucleon, the $N^\star(1535)$, almost 600 MeV higher in mass, expectations -- based upon the harmonic oscillator model which has enjoyed much success in treating hadron spectroscopy -- suggest that the first positive-parity excited state should occur at a little over 2 GeV.
+Since the discovery of the Roper resonance in 1964~\cite{Roper:1964zza}, its peculiar properties have challenged our understanding of the quark structure of hadrons and ultimately of quantum chromodynamics (QCD) itself \cite{Isgur:1978wd, Aznauryan:2008pe, Joo:2005gs, Weber:1989fv, JuliaDiaz:2006av, BarquillaCano:2007yk, Golli:2007sa, Golli:2009uk, Meissner:1984un, Hajduk:1984ry, Krehl:1999km, Schutz:1998jx, Matsuyama:2006rp, Kamano:2010ud, Kamano:2013iva, Suzuki:2009nj, Hernandez:2002xk, Barnes:1982fj, Golowich:1982kx, Kisslinger:1995yw}.
+With the first negative-parity excitation of the nucleon, the $N^\star(1535)$, almost 600 MeV above the nucleon, expectations -- based upon the harmonic oscillator model which has enjoyed success in treating hadron spectroscopy -- suggest that the first positive-parity excited state should occur around 2 GeV.
 Yet, empirically one finds the first positive-parity, spin-1/2 Roper resonance of the nucleon to have a mass of just 1.45 GeV, {\it below} the $N^\star(1535)$ ~\cite{Olive:2016xmw}!

-To make matters worse, the first negative parity excitation of a strangeness -1 baryon, the famous $\Lambda(1405)$, is lower in mass than both of these non-strange excited states of the nucleon ~\cite{Olive:2016xmw}.
-Fortunately, in this case there have recently been advances in our understanding, thanks to modern lattice QCD simulations of not only the mass of this state but the individual valence quark contributions to its electromagnetic form factors~\cite{Hall:2014uca,Hall:2016kou}.
-These simulations have also been supported by analysis involving an effective Hamiltonian \cite{Liu:2015ktc}, which allows a natural connection to be made between the results calculated on a finite lattice volume and the infinite volume of the real world~\cite{Liu:2016wxq, Molina:2015uqp}.
+To make matters worse, the first negative-parity excitation of a strangeness -1 baryon, the famous $\Lambda(1405)$, is lower in mass than both of these non-strange excited states of the nucleon ~\cite{Olive:2016xmw}.
+Fortunately, in this case there have recently been advances in our understanding, via lattice QCD simulations of not only the mass of this state but the individual valence quark contributions to its electromagnetic form factors~\cite{Hall:2014uca,Hall:2016kou}.
+These simulations have been supported by analysis involving an effective Hamiltonian \cite{Liu:2015ktc}, which allows a natural connection to be made between the results calculated on a finite lattice volume and the infinite volume of the real world~\cite{Liu:2016wxq, Molina:2015uqp}.
 As a result of these studies, it is now clear that the $\Lambda(1405)$ is essentially an anti-kaon nucleon bound state with very little content corresponding to the sort of three-quark state anticipated in a typical quark model~\cite{Hall:2016kou}.